derkreature/IBLBaker/README.md

 http://www.derkreature.com/

 This project makes heavy use of subprojects.
-Downloading the .zip from github is an insufficient method for acquiring the source for all dependenencies.
+Downloading the .zip from github is an insufficient method for acquiring the source for all dependencies.
 Please checkout the repository through git in order to acquire all required dependencies.

 Building